United States

 US cities I know, and what matters in each

 The United States is not one SEO market.
 It is dozens of metro-level markets with radically different competitive dynamics, local link ecosystems, and search behaviors.
 Below is how I think about the metros I have worked in most often.
-Tier 1 means brutal competition and expensive rankings; Tier 2 means serious but winnable; Tier 3 means genuinely underoptimized and often where the best ROI lives.
+Tier 1 metros have intense competition and higher cost per ranking; Tier 2 metros are competitive but more accessible; Tier 3 metros are often underoptimised relative to their commercial demand and frequently produce strong ROI.

 New York.
-The most competitive English-language SEO market on earth.
+Among the most competitive English-language SEO markets.

-New York metro concentrates more commercial search demand and more aggressive SEO competition than any other US market.
-Financial services, legal, real estate, private healthcare, luxury retail, every high-value vertical is saturated with well-resourced competitors who have been optimizing for a decade.
-Budgets for competitive NYC SEO start at $5,000/month and frequently run $15,000+ for serious programs.
-The Map Pack is still winnable for genuine local services (Brooklyn dentists, Manhattan therapists, Queens plumbers) because NYC's borough structure creates hundreds of sub-markets.
+New York metro concentrates a large share of US commercial search demand alongside well-resourced SEO competition.
+Financial services, legal, real estate, private healthcare, and luxury retail are saturated with established competitors.
+Competitive NYC programs sit at the top of my retainer ladder, the Franchise tier at $5,100/month, with custom-scoped enterprise scope available above that for the largest portfolios.
+The Map Pack remains accessible for genuine local services (Brooklyn dentists, Manhattan therapists, Queens plumbers) because NYC's borough structure creates hundreds of sub-markets.
 I have served NYC clients across financial services SaaS, Manhattan law firms, and Brooklyn DTC brands; each has its own texture.

 Los Angeles.
 Entertainment, lifestyle, and the DTC capital.